mdsauce/sauce-docs/docs/integrations/jenkins.md

 }
 ```

-## Configuring Sauce Labs and Sauce Connect Settings in Jenkins
+## Configuring Sauce Labs and Sauce Connect Proxy Settings in Jenkins

 You can manage many of the plugin settings from within the Jenkins dashboard to ensure your tests run according to your needs.
-The plugin is bundled with the latest version of Sauce Connect.
+The plugin is bundled with the latest version of Sauce Connect Proxy.
 When you enable it, you can run your Sauce Labs tests in environments that are not publicly accessible, like your local network or behind a firewall.

 Some plugin options are set globally for all your Jenkins projects and some options are specific to individual projects.

 :::note
 When options can be set at both levels, project settings override global settings.